-10 Questions to Ask When Comparing Admissions and Enrollment Management Software
+10 Questions to Ask When Comparing Admission and Enrollment Management Software

-Choosing admissions and enrollment management software is a challenging decision.
+Choosing admission and enrollment management software is a challenging decision.
 Not only is this technology a significant investment, but the solution you select can make or break your team’s productivity.
-It can also impact the ease of your application and enrollment process, the way candidates and their families perceive your institution, and your admissions process as a whole.
+It can also impact the ease of your application and enrollment process, the way candidates and their families perceive your institution, and your admission process as a whole.

 In other words, it’s critical you make the right choice.

 But when you enter the request for information (RFI) and request for proposal (RFP) processes, it’s easy to become overwhelmed by technical jargon and miss vital information.

 To help you better evaluate and compare admission, enrollment, and tuition management solutions before you buy, here are ten essential questions:

 1. How long has your organization worked within the education vertical?